 In some cases, sleep apnea is chronic which means it isn’t necessarily curable, but symptoms can be relieved greatly.
 In other cases, the condition itself can be relieved.
 Regardless, you’ll be able to get the support you’ll need from us at Koala® Center For Sleep & TMJ Disorders.
 We can provide continual support if necessary.

 Losing weight might be a significant part of your treatment plan.
 Also, although many doctors use CPAP therapy to treat sleep apnea, and it can work for many patients, it won’t work for all patients, and often oral appliance therapy is the better treatment.

 CPAP therapy can work for many patients, but oral appliance therapy is much simpler, easier, and more comfortable for many patients.
 The therapy entails the use of a simple mouthpiece that can prevent the conditions that cause sleep apnea in the first place.
 It might be the perfect treatment for you and all you need to treat your sleep apnea!

-You can see one here at Koala® Center for Sleep & TMJ Disorders.
-Our clinic has multiple locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin, so please see our Locations page for our locations’ addresses and contact information.
+You can see one here at Koala® Center For Sleep & TMJ Disorders.
+Our clinic has multiple locations in Illinois, Indiana, Missouri, Texas, and Wisconsin, so please see our Locations page for our locations’ addresses and contact information.
 Go ahead and contact us at the location nearest you or call our head office at (855) 977-0400 if you’d like more information about sleep apnea or to book a consultation with one of our sleep apnea doctors!

 We look forward to hearing from you!